 - Cover the tops of the popsicle molds or cups with a piece of foil and insert the popsicle stick if the popsicle mold doesn’t have a lid that the sticks thread through.
 This will help keep the popsicle sticks centered.

-- Freeze for at least 3 hours, or overnight.
+- Freeze for at least 3 hours, or overnight for best results.

 - Dip the molds into warm water to help them release better.

 We like to have a few flavor options stashed in the freezer to choose from.
-When you remove the popsicles from the popsicle mold, it frees up the Reusable Popsicle Mold.
+When you remove the popsicles from the popsicle mold, it frees up the popsicle mold.
 Then, you can get started on making your next batch of popsicles.

 How do you store homemade popsicles?
 It is easier than you might think!

-1. Make popsicles according to the recipe instructions.
+1. First, make popsicles according to the recipe instructions.

-5. Remove the popsicles from the freezer safe sheet and place them in a freezer zip top bag that has been labeled with the flavor and the date.
+5. After that, remove the popsicles from the freezer safe sheet and place them in a freezer zip top bag that has been labeled with the flavor and the date.

 More Popsicle Recipes